Note: Organizations and Workspaces are available only on the Team plan and above.

 Option A: Keep in Personal

-Keep the flow in her personal workspaceThis works great because:
+Keep the workflow in her personal workspaceThis works great because:

 - ✅ Sarah maintains quality control